Table of Contents

 Heading tags

-You will have likely heard of Header tags when working on your WordPress site as these can be seen within the visual editor as well as the text editor.
+You will likely have heard of header tags when working on your WordPress site, as these can be seen in both the visual and text editors.

 The H1 tag (<h1></h1>) is used to designate the most important copy on the page, such as its title.